vuejs/router/packages/docs/guide/advanced/lazy-loading.md

 })
 ```

-The `component` (and `components`) option accepts a function that returns a Promise of a component and Vue Router **will only fetch it when entering the page for the first time**, then use the cached version.
+The `component` (and `components`) option accepts a function that returns a Promise of a component and Vue Router **will not initially load the component.
+Instead, by default it will pre-fetch the component after the inital app loads**, then use the cached version.
 Which means you can also have more complex functions as long as they return a Promise:

 ```js
 const UserDetails = () =>